Abiam-Dronca/abi-dev/wp-content/plugins/wp-members/readme.txt

 == Upgrade Notice ==

-WP-Members 3.4.3 is a minor update.
-WP-Members 3.4.2.1 is a bug fix release.
+WP-Members 3.4.4 is a minor update.
+3.4.4.2 is a compatibility release for users of WP-Members Advanced Options.
 Backup prior to upgrading is recommended, but rollback is possible.
 See changelog for a list of updates.
 Minimum WP version is 4.0.

 == Screenshots ==